 These germ delivery drivers are IN OUR HOUSES and it’s impolite to throw them out when they can’t legally look for alternative accommodation because they are still ‘only 5 mummy, please’.

-Short of quarantining them all at Hogwarts or Eton or anywhere else which produces smug magical beings while us muggles work our fingers to the bone while they swim in vaults full of gold, we need to take drastic measures.
+Short of quarantining them all at Hogwarts or anywhere else which produces smug magical beings while us muggles work our fingers to the bone while they swim in vaults full of gold, we need to take drastic measures.
 We have to start hosing them down when they get home with the enthusiasm of a gap-year student at an elephant sanctuary.

 Spray anti-bac directly into little Jimmy’s eyes, sheep dip the neighbours’ kids in last summer’s paddling pool before they can come inside.
 Put marigolds on the end of mops and greet them with a long-distance hug when they get home from school.
 Make them live in a tent in the garden and call it camping, kids love that stuff.
 Send them on a play date and leave the country while they are out.